List of women's One Day International cricket grounds: Grounds by country

-Last updated: 2 November 2025 (WODI 1520) (Note: ESPNcricinfo groups together the individual countries of the West Indies together, but these have been separated for this list.
+Last updated: 27 September 2026 (WODI 1566) (Note: Cricinfo groups together the individual countries of the West Indies together, but these have been separated for this list.
 ESPNcricinfo also counts Welsh and Jersey grounds under England and grounds from the Republic of Ireland and Northern Ireland together under Ireland; these have also been separated for this list.
 ESPNcricinfo counts pre-1995 Ireland grounds under England and these have also been separated and added to the ROI or NI for this list.)